Braxxian/The-Auld-Pub/README.md

 My code institute mentor, Oluwafemi Medale, for his support and suggestions.

 Julia Wagner for posting her readme on Slack, which as a first time writer of a readme, proved most helpful as a template for mine.

+Thanks also to fellow students Oleksy Lazarenko & Hennadii for there encouragement & support